 Jenny Lin is a visual artist based in Tiohtiá:ke / Montréal, who works with experimental narrative and autobiographical fiction, primarily in the form of print-based installations, artists’ books and zines, also including video, web-based and augmented reality projects.
 She works collaboratively with Eloisa Aquino as B&D Press, creating zines and print-based installations, with an interest in queer identity and history.
 Jenny Lin completed a BFA degree at the University of Calgary (1994-98) and an MFA at Concordia University (1998-2001).
 She currently teaches at Concordia University as a sessional instructor in the Print Media Program Area.

 Storytelling is an important part of my practice.
 I often create narrative-based projects that make reference to familiar tropes or formulaic plot devices of mainstream television and literature, using these pre-existing structures, at times, to fast-forward through a narrative up to the points of difference.
-Working with these structures, I insert personal narrative and ambiguous actions, instances of awkwardness and banality in order to challenge expectations and bring focus to alternative readings of the narrative tropes.
+Working with these structures, I insert personal narrative and ambiguous actions, instances of awkwardness and banality, aiming to challenge preconceived notions, and to present alternative readings of these narrative tropes.
 Recurring subjects that run throughout my practice include queerness, discomfort, emotional catharsis and overturned relationship hierarchies.

 Rather than clear-cut linear narrative events, my work offers fragmented descriptive details of ambiguous tableaux.
 The viewer is dropped into the midst of a scene and must try to put together the pieces or fill in the gaps to complete the narrative and find meaning within it.
 By doing so, the viewer becomes implicated in advancing a narrative or presuming meaning despite having incomplete signs.

 In more recent works, my focus has been on less fantastical forms of storytelling and more to the everyday as a setting for my narratives.